 Many people use cannabis to help them relax and get a good night’s sleep.
-However, choose the wrong strain before bedtime, and you could be left wide awake for longer than you’d hoped.
+However, choose the wrong strain before bedtime, and you may remain awake for longer than you’d hoped.

 If you’ve ever found yourself in this situation, you’ll know what we mean.
 Your mind is racing at 100 miles a minute, but all you want to do is go to sleep.
-It’s frustrating, to say the least!
+It’s frustrating!

 We have compiled this list to help you avoid this unpleasant scenario.
-Read on for the 5 worst cannabis strains to use before bedtime.
+Read on for the five worst cannabis strains to use before bedtime.

 The Importance of Sleep